Episode III: Part I - The Case of the Missing Virus

 That was all the additional impetus needed.
 Wayne Hutchinson was a biotechnologist with Virolabs, Inc., located in the middle of a desolate wasteland on the outskirts of the city limits.
 The only thing Matt knew about the rectangular shaped, drab concrete constructed facility prior to Hutchinson’s earlier call was that it was built approximately ten years ago, never giving it any further thought.
 Matt nodded again.
 “Alright, now tell me about your missing colleague.”

 Matt rubbed his chin pensively.
 Damn, there’s no way I could have guessed this was coming, he thought.
-“And who is responsible for the order to create this virus — and why” Matt asked.
+“And who's responsible for the order to create this virus — and why” Matt asked.

-“Let’s just say that since the ban on making lethal viruses was lifted, the justification for the creation of these deadly pathogens is deemed necessary.”
+“Let’s just say that since they lifted the ban on making lethal viruses, the justification for the creation of these deadly pathogens is deemed necessary.”

 “Necessary?
 Necessary for what?”